 Developed in the 1980’s by Professor Noriaki Kano of Tokyo University, the Kano model is a product development theory centred around understanding customer needs and the level of effort necessary to deliver on these expectations.
 It can help inform where – and how much – to invest in the development of a digital product.

-It can drive meaningful conversations around product strategy, development priorities and define areas of success when you go to market.
+Not only is it a useful model for focusing product vision and investment, it’s exploration can drive meaningful conversations about product strategy, development priorities and define measurements of success when going to market.

 How does the Kano model work?